-While the open-source community is good at responding to issues quickly, no one is legally obligated to help you.
-That being said, most open-source software applications do offer support and maintenance services - at a cost.
-For instance, if you’re using the open-source TYPO3 CMS there are a whole lot of agencies and freelancers specialized in this specific content management system who can be hired to get things sorted out.
+While the open source community is good at responding to issues quickly, no one is legally obliged to do so.
+That being said, most OSS applications do offer support and maintenance services - at a cost.
+For instance, if you’re using the open source content management system TYPO3 there are a whole lot of qualified agencies and freelancers you can hire.

-In response to this concern, we - the TYPO3 GmbH - have now incorporated SLAs (service level agreements) for TYPO3’s core into our repertoire.
+Our company - the TYPO3 GmbH - is the commercial arm of TYPO3 and in response to this concern we offer SLAs (service level agreements) to support the TYPO3 core.
 This warranty covers service due to failed components within a specific time.
-The overall goal is to establish 100% accountability.
+We also provide further services like Extended Long Term Support (ELTS) and Project Reviews.
+Our overall goal is to establish 100% accountability.

 PRO: As Spiderman already learned: “With great power comes great responsibility.”

-Open-source software puts you in the driving seat.
+OSS puts you in the driving seat.
 Being able to tailor software to specific requirements gives you a competitive advantage.
-Open-source software improves efficiency, innovation and provides effective and powerful solutions.
-But it also means that you’ll have to make sure website maintenance is running as it’s supposed to, as the responsibility ultimately lies with whoever is responsible for coordinating the work.
+Open source software improves efficiency, innovation and provides effective and powerful solutions.
+But it also means that you have to make sure website maintenance is running as it’s supposed to, as the responsibility ultimately lies with whoever is responsible for coordinating the work.

 CON: The potential of orphaned software is greater.